morgango/setec_astronomy/README.md

 * **client** - an Elasticearch client node with port `9200` exposed to the world.
 This is how `curl` or Kibana (and anythnig else)will connect to the cluster.
 * **master** - an Elasticearch master client node, mostly for show.
-* **mes<n>** - an Elasticearch data node.
+* **es<n>** - an Elasticearch data node.
 By default there are 3 data nodes, this could easily be expanded if necessary
 * **kb** - a Kibana instance with port `5601` exposed to the world.
 You can point your web browser at this to hit the cluster.

 ### Configuration